AFLplusplus/AFLplusplus/docs/best_practices.md

      If `PCGUARD` is used, then you need to follow this guide (needs llvm 12+!):
      [https://clang.llvm.org/docs/SanitizerCoverage.html#partially-disabling-instrumentation](https://clang.llvm.org/docs/SanitizerCoverage.html#partially-disabling-instrumentation)

      Only exclude those functions from instrumentation that provide no value for coverage - that is if it does not process any fuzz data directly or indirectly (e.g. hash maps, thread management etc.).
-     If however a function directly or indirectly handles fuzz data, then you should not put the function in a deny instrumentation list and rather live with the instability it comes with.
+If, however, a function directly or indirectly handles fuzz data, then you should not put the function in a deny instrumentation list and rather live with the instability it comes with.

   4. Recompile the target